St. Joseph's College for Women, Alappuzha: Department of English

 The PG Department of English in St. Joseph's College for Women was built up at the commencement of the school, on first July 1954.
 It began working initially to take into account the middle of the road/Pre-certificate level understudies, and for the General English understudies at the Degree level.
 In 1971, it made its mark when the Under Graduate Course in English Language and Literature was introduced.
 The first since forever Post Graduate Course in the school was begun in English Language and Literature in 1999.
 In 2014, another Career Related college class in English and Communicative English was started to take into account the changing occasions and needs.
-The Department has been bestowing quality training for over six decades and is the greatest office in the college.
-It contacts all surges of study, in this manner setting itself in a powerful position, fit for trim every one of the understudies under its umbrella.